readyapi/cligenius/docs/tutorial/using-click.md

 !!! warning
-    This is a more advanced topic, if you are starting with **Types**, feel free to skip it.
+    This is a more advanced topic, if you are starting with **Cligenius**, feel free to skip it.

     It will be mostly useful for people that already work with Click and have questions around it.

-**Types** is powered by <a href="https://click.palletsprojects.com" class="external-link" target="_blank">Click</a>.
+**Cligenius** is powered by <a href="https://click.palletsprojects.com" class="external-link" target="_blank">Click</a>.
 It does all the work underneath.

 Here is some more information related to using both together.

-## A single app with both Click and **Types**
+## A single app with both Click and **Cligenius**

-If you already have a Click application and want to migrate to **Types**, or to add some Types components, you can get a Click `Command` from your Types application and then use Click directly.
+If you already have a Click application and want to migrate to **Cligenius**, or to add some Cligenius components, you can get a Click `Command` from your Cligenius application and then use Click directly.

 ### How Click works

-Before knowing how to combine Click and **Types**, let's first check a little about how Click works.
+Before knowing how to combine Click and **Cligenius**, let's first check a little about how Click works.

 #### Click `Command`